mezoistvan/radiohead-nude/README.md

-# how-to-disappear-completely-and-never-be-found-again
+# nude
-Generative music with Tone.js.
-In C# minor because of Radiohead's Nude.
+Generative music with Tone.js in C# minor, vocals from the song (Nude)[https://www.youtube.com/watch?v=sHbHZOcpCZ0] by Radiohead.